-A virology general request form is available at: www.rvl-belfast.hscni.net
+A virology general request form is available at: www.rvl-belfast.net

-Consider testing for hepatitis C (HCV) and HIV as many of the risk factors and modes of transmission factors and modes of transmission are the same.
+Consider testing for hepatitis C (HCV) and HIV as many of the risks are the same.

 Pre-test discussion should include:

 - hepatitis B, its natural history and the benefits offered by treatment;

 - · assessment of exposure risks;

 - implications of a positive result.